Selichot Tours has become very popular in recent years. We will start with basic info and join a tour of the Old City of Jerusalem.

 As mentioned above, the Selichot Tour is a combo tour.
 It is both sightseeing and a pilgrimage tour.
 And this tour was not an exception.
 The beginning was mostly sightseeing.
 We were told about the Jaffa Gate, the Tower Of David, and other buildings.

 People at the bus stop in front of the Tower of David:

 Then we continued to the roofs (above the market) of Jerusalem.

-At the roofs, we had some snacks and had a talk about Selichot.
-Different streams in Judaism begin to recite the Selichot at different dates.
+At the roofs, we had some snacks and talked about Selichot.
+Different streams in Judaism begin to recite the Selichot at other dates.
 For example, Sephardi Jews begin to recite the Selichot prayers at the start of the Jewish month of Elul, while Ashkenazim begin only on Saturday night preceding Rosh Hashanah.
 And this is only the general rule of thumb.
 There are exceptions.
-Moreover, there are additional differences.
-For example, Sephardi Jews use the same Selichot prayers and Ashkenazim recite different Selichot every night.
+Moreover, there are other differences.
+For example, Sephardi Jews use the same Selichot prayers, and Ashkenazim recite different Selichot every night.

-The tradition of reciting the prayers late at night emerged out of a belief that God is more merciful during those hours.
+The tradition of reciting the prayers late at night emerged from believing that God is more merciful during those hours.
 But some believe that the reason is more practical.
-During the day people had to work, and the only remaining time was the night.
+During the day, people had to work, and the only remaining time was the night.